What happens when a person slips and falls at a business, and gets injured as a result?

 That is a question that has to be answered far too often for those who patronize the businesses in and around the Atlanta area.

-For those who are injured by slipping and falling at a place of business, or other place where they were invited, there is an answer.
+For those who are injured by slipping and falling at a place of business, or other places where they were invited, there is an answer.

-Georgia law protects the rights of those injured, that is why contacting a great Greenville mass tort attorney to enforce those rights in in your best interest.
+Georgia law protects the rights of those injured, that is why contacting a great Greenville mass tort attorney to enforce those rights is in your best interest.